REGION_ID is an abbreviated code that Google assigns

 - Follow the instructions in "Hello, World!" for Python on App Engine to set up your environment and project, and to understand how App Engine Python apps are structured.

-Clone the sample app
+Cloning the sample app

 git clone https://github.com/GoogleCloudPlatform/python-docs-samples cd python-docs-samples/appengine/flexible/pubsub

-Create a topic and subscription
+Creating a topic and subscription

 Create a topic and subscription, which includes specifying the endpoint to which the Pub/Sub server should send requests:

-gcloud pubsub topics create YOUR_TOPIC_NAME gcloud pubsub subscriptions create [your-subscription-name] \ --topic [your-topic-name] \ --push-endpoint \ https://[your-app-id].appspot.com/pubsub/push?token=[your-token] \ --ack-deadline 10
+gcloud pubsub topics create YOUR_TOPIC_NAME gcloud pubsub subscriptions create YOUR_SUBSCRIPTION_NAME \ --topic YOUR_TOPIC_NAME \ --push-endpoint \ https://YOUR_PROJECT_ID.REGION_ID.r.appspot.com/pubsub/push?token=YOUR_TOKEN \ --ack-deadline 10

-app.yamlto set the environment variables for your project ID, topic, and verification token:
+app.yamlfile to set the environment variables for your project ID, topic, and verification token:

 The sample app uses the values you set in the

 app.yamlfile to configure environment variables.
 The push request handler uses these values to confirm that the request came from Pub/Sub and originated from a trusted source:

 app.config['PUBSUB_VERIFICATION_TOKEN'] = \ os.environ['PUBSUB_VERIFICATION_TOKEN'] app.config['PUBSUB_TOPIC'] = os.environ['PUBSUB_TOPIC']